seam/compatibility/readme.md

 compliance.
 They focus on problem areas that have, at one time or another, compromised the portability of Seam 3.

-Running in JBoss AS (Managed)
+Running in JBoss AS 6 (Managed)
 -----------------------------

 Run the tests using:

-    mvn test -Ditest-container=jbossas-managed
+    mvn test -Darquillian=jbossas-managed-6

 Running in JBoss AS (Remote)
 ----------------------------